Carreau/phd-dissertation/parts/part5.rst

 We can compare the decrease of correlation over time depending on the type of oocyte.
-In order to extract a single value that represent the activity, we can phenomenologically fit the correlation as a decaying exponential with an offset :
+In order to extract a single value that represents the activity, we can phenomenologically fit the correlation as a decaying exponential with an offset :